ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-08-11-vqgan-list.md

 ---

-I've been in a VQGAN+CLIP craze lately, so here's a list of all VQGAN+CLIP implementations I found in the internet (The symbol 🔰 means perfect for non-programmers alike.
+I've been in a VQGAN+CLIP craze lately, so here's a list of all VQGAN+CLIP implementations I found on the internet (The symbol 🔰 means perfect for non-programmers alike.
 If you don't know where to start, you can start with these):